UAE rains: Free parking announced in Ajman due to unstable weather

 Authorities in Ajman announced free parking on Saturday due to the heavy rains that have hit the country.

-The Ajman Municipality said that free parking will be valid from 5pm to 10pm, due to the prevailing weather conditions.
+The Ajman Municipality said that it will be valid from 5pm to 10pm, due to the prevailing weather conditions.

+The country has been experiencing unstable conditions through the day with heavy rain and thunder lashing several parts.

 ALSO READ: